rsmp-nordic/rsmp_validator/docs/tests/Specifications/Site/Traffic_20Light_20Controller/Alarm.md

 - TOC
 {:toc}

-## Alarm A0301 can be acknowledged when input is activated
+## Alarm A0302 can be acknowledged

 Validate that an alarm can be acknowledged.

-The test expects that the TLC is programmed so that an detector logic fault alarm A0301 is raised and can be acknowledged when a specific input is activated.
+The test expects that the TLC is programmed so that an detector logic fault alarm A0302 is raised and can be acknowledged when a specific input is activated.
 The alarm code and input nr is read from the test configuration.

 1. Given the site is connected